nuwarvsd/miit_fdp/README.md

 ![incomple_if_RTL](https://user-images.githubusercontent.com/123365818/215185966-2b9196a5-2674-4623-8424-4c901d193386.PNG)

-The code contains an incomplete IF statement as no else condition corresponding to it is mentioned .
+The code contains an incomplete IF statement as no else condition corresponding to it is mentioned.

 ![image](https://user-images.githubusercontent.com/123365818/215185863-2fd5a671-e264-4b82-b395-62dfe2666e2c.png)

 On simulating this design , following gtkwave is obtained

 ![if_gtkwave](https://user-images.githubusercontent.com/123365818/215186188-bc561372-508a-43e1-ae33-54511df3d267.PNG)

 From the above waveform, it can be observed no change in y when i0=0.

 ![ifwave](https://user-images.githubusercontent.com/123365818/215186158-09296e0f-9acc-45cc-b379-b2ff8429cdc7.PNG)

  It's equal to previous value when io=0.
  This shows latching Action, which is verified by looking at the synthesis implementation using Ysosys.

  ![if_incom_syn](https://user-images.githubusercontent.com/123365818/215186321-1639a99d-6b62-478b-a4e6-35c6591dd2bd.PNG)

 It can be seen a D latch is created in the synthesized netlist.

 **Case 2:**